ThatDeveloperDad/system-framework/docs/Decomp.md

 You've once again hidden the Area that's Subject to Change from the rest of the system.

-This is Volatility based Decomposition.
+This is the snowflake on the very tippy top of Volatility based Decomposition.
+It goes MUCH deeper than my contrived example here.

 ## Sounds sweet...
 Tell me more?
 Let's start with the Why behind Volatility Decomp.